Manpreet Singh, MS, Marriage and Family Therapy

 Clinical Associate & Fellow

-Manpreet received his Master of Science in Marriage and Family Therapy from IONA University, where he graduated with honors.
-Manpreet is also an alum fellow of the American Association of Marriage and Family Therapy Minority Fellowship Program.
-Manpreet has completed level 2 training in the Psychobiological Approach to Couples Therapy (PACT), highlighting the importance of bringing a couple toward secure functioning.
+Manpreet earned his Master of Science in Marriage and Family Therapy from IONA University, graduating with honors, and is an alum fellow of the American Association for Marriage and Family Therapy Minority Fellowship Program.
+Passionate about fostering secure and lasting relationships, he has also completed Level 2 training in the Psychobiological Approach to Couples Therapy (PACT).